What Happens if You Get Injured and Can’t Work?

 If You’re Thinking, “I Can’t Work Because of My Injury,” Call Our Office

 During an overwhelming crisis like living with a serious injury that leaves you unemployed, don’t settle for a lawyer you don’t feel is right for the job.
-Chose the one you can trust, an personal injury attorney who will treat you with respect, keep you informed, and is actively working on your case.
+Choose the one you can trust, a personal injury attorney who will treat you with respect, keep you informed, and is actively working on your case.
 We will devote the full resources of our firm to getting you results.
 Contact us today to schedule a free case evaluation.

 If you are out of work because of an injury and live in Pennsylvania or New Jersey, contact Wapner Newman today at (215) 569-0900 to schedule a free case evaluation.
 We represent injury victims throughout both states and have offices in Philadelphia, West Conshohocken, Allentown, and Marlton.